BriteSnow/laydown/README.md

 ## Description

-**laydown** is simple way to slice and reuse code between projects.
-Not everything has to become a framework, but most need to be reused.
+**laydown** is simple way to slice your or 3rd party code in layers (i.e., set of files) and easily fetch them to boostrap or agument existing project.
+Think a scaffolder that does not know what it scaffolds.

 ## Install